oshikiri/build-your-own-d3/README.md

 - How to create a library that behaves like D3

 **This document does not cover:**
-- How to use D3
-    - If you're unsure about D3 basics, I recommend reading [D3 Tips and Tricks v7.x by Malcolm Maclean][d3-tips] before this document.
+- Basic D3 usage (see [D3 Tips and Tricks v7.x by Malcolm Maclean][d3-tips] for fundamentals)
 - D3's data handling (such as d3-array)
 - Advanced visualizations like d3-geo
-- Knowledge of JavaScript (especially DOM manipulation), CSS, or SVG

 Writing this, I wonder who the intended audience really is.
 I wrote this section after nearly finishing the document, but I still don't know.

 [d3-tips]: https://leanpub.com/d3-t-and-t-v7

+### Prerequisite Knowledge

+Before reading this document, you should be comfortable with:

+- Basic JavaScript and DOM manipulation
+- CSS styling
+- Basic SVG drawing

 ### Environment